PDAL/PDAL/doc/python.rst

 Installation
 ................................................................................

-To install it need to compile and install :ref:`PDAL <building>` and then install the PDAL Python extension.
+PDAL Python bindings require a working PDAL install (:ref:`PDAL <building>`) and then installation of the Python extension.
 The extension lives on `PyPI`_ at https://pypi.python.org/pypi/PDAL and you should use that version as your canonical Python extension install.

 .. _`PyPI`: https://pypi.python.org/pypi/PDAL